quii/learn-go-with-tests/iteration.md

 **[You can find all the code for this chapter here](https://github.com/quii/learn-go-with-tests/tree/master/for)**

-To do stuff repeatedly in Go, you'll need `for`.
-In Go there are no `while`, `do`, `until` keywords, you can only use `for`.
-Which is a good thing!
+In this chaper, you will learn how to perform iteration in Go.
+Golang uses the `for` keyword to perform iteration, and this chapter will only present one variation.
+The other variations will be used in future chapters.

+* _NOTE_: if you have experience in other programming languages, you might be familiar with other loop keywords: `while`, `do`, `until`.
+These do not exist in Golang by design, so you can only use `for`, which is a good thing!
+The `for` syntax is very unremarkable and follows most C-like languages.

-Let's write a test for a function that repeats a character 5 times.
+To gain understanding in a TDD approach, we want to to build a function, `Repeat` that repeats a character 5 times.

+## Requirement - Repeat Character

-There's nothing new so far, so try and write it yourself for practice.
+There's nothing new so far, so try and write the test yourself for practice.

-## Write the test first
+### The Test

 ```go
 package iteration